Ultimate Body Moisturiser Guide

 Does moisturising slow down signs of ageing?

 Signs of ageing, such as fine lines and wrinkles occur naturally, but can also be a cause of environmental factors.
 Protecting your skin with anti-pollution, hydrating products will help maintain a luminous, youthful-looking appearance.
-One main skincare item you can use to help protect your skin and prevent premature aging is SPF.
+One main skincare item you can use to help protect your skin and prevent premature ageing is SPF.
 SPF protects your skin from sun damage and harmful UVA and UVB rays, which can speed up the ageing process.
 Search for body moisturisers with high SPF using our drop-down filters.

 However, lots of other factors are involved in the ageing process, such as a diet, sleep and exercise, so it's all about balance and finding a routine and skincare regime that works for you and your body.